frostius/perplexity-clicker/README.md

    - Save and enable the script.

-## How It Works

-- The script defines a list of button selectors and associated text patterns to match pop-ups.
-- When a matching button is found, it is automatically clicked (or optionally the escape key is pressed)
-- A toast notification is shown when an action is taken.
-- The script listens for DOM changes to catch dynamically loaded pop-ups.

 ## Customization

 - To add or change which pop-ups are auto-clicked, edit the `BUTTONS` array in [`auto-clicker.js`](auto-clicker.js).
-- Logging and toast notifications can be toggled via the constants at the top of the script.
+- Toast notifications can be toggled via the `SHOW_TOAST` constant at the top of the script.

 ## Disclaimer

 This script is provided as-is.
 Use at your own risk.
+You are your own technical support.

 ---